andreoav/fuel-opauth/README.md

-Repository outdated and is no longer supported.
+Repository outdated and no longer supported.
 --------------------------------------------------